Preserving Parks… only this time in Downtown Nashville

 ART SHOW: Speaking for the Trees & Lockeland Springs Park

-APRIL 6-10, 2022 at Shelby Bottoms Nature Center
+April 6-10, 2022 at Shelby Bottoms Nature Center

-This green space is unlike any of the spaces that we typically paint.
-The tornados brought in daylight that allowed undergrowth to take over the ground plane.
-Mowing now defines pathways among twisted limbs and downed tree trunks.
-This setting challenges our creative vision to frame dramatic moments and to find forms and lighting that capture a traumatized ecosystem in transition.
+This green space was unlike any of the spaces that we typically paint.
+A tornado in March of 2020 devastated the large trees for which it was known.
+Daylight allowed undergrowth to take over the ground plane.
+This setting challenged our creative vision to find forms and lighting that capture a traumatized ecosystem in transition.
 The homes perched along the edges of the rocky basin add to the surreal effect of the place.